Geographical distribution of French speakers: Burkina Faso

-French is the sole official language of Burkina Faso.
+French was the sole official language of Burkina Faso until December 2023.
 In Ouagadougou, 49.4% of the population aged 15 and older can read and write French.
 At the national level French was the first language for 1.66% of the population in 2006 (up from 0.75% in 1996), reaching 9.54% in the capital, where it is the second most spoken language, behind Dioula.

 Burundi

-Until 2014, French was one of two official languages of Burundi, the other being Kirundi., Only Kirundi is spoken by the vast majority of the population, therefore holding the status of national language as determined by article 5 of the Constitution.
+Until 2014, French was one of two official languages of Burundi, the other being Kirundi.
+Only Kirundi is spoken by the vast majority of the population, therefore holding the status of national language as determined by article 5 of the Constitution.

 Cameroon

 French is one of two official languages of Cameroon, the other being English.
 French is the main language in eight of the ten regions of the country, with English being dominant in the remaining two.
+The vernacular form is Cameroonian French.
 French is the mother tongue of a vast proportion of young Cameroonians living in urban centers.
 In Cameroon, 63.7% of the population aged 15 and older in Douala and 60.5% in Yaoundé can read and write French; an additional 13–15% can speak French without being able to write it.
 To some extent, the language situation in Cameroon between French and English could be described fairly accurately as an exact inversion of the linguistic situation existing in Canada between English and French : Being spoken by 80% of the educated population (unlike English which is much less spoken), French predominates largely especially in government and information, even in English-speaking regions, which has led to the current uprising of the English-speaking minority living at the Nigerian border, which complains that English language is disappearing progressively under the pressure of the more numerous French speakers and that the linguistic rights of the English speakers are not respected, endangering their specific culture.

+Camfranglais, a mixed language form formed mainly by Cameroonian French, Cameroonian English, Cameroonian Pidgin English, as well as with lexical composite elements from other languages of Cameroon.